 Why is it other people’s business what you choose for your lifestyle, beliefs, gender expression, sexuality, the clothes you wear, and other personal decisions you make?
 Certainly, a minimal amount of conformity is necessary to get along and function with other people.
 But other people’s definitions of “normal” often far exceed what is necessary in order for people to mutually thrive and prosper.

 I have spent almost all of my life navigating between other people’s expectations and my own truth.
-In part because of these experiences, I am a proud ally to the LGBT community and people who are gender fluid or gender non-conforming.
+In part because of these experiences, I am a proud ally to the LGBTQIA+ community and people who are gender fluid or gender non-conforming.
 As a proud Pagan I understand the challenge of overcoming external and internal religious oppression.
 I have been growing my hair out for several years despite people insisting that long hair on men is somehow not appropriate or professional.

 I can help you navigate what might be a tricky path to 1) identify what it means to be yourself, and 2) put the act of being yourself into practice.
 We can discuss what gets in the way of you being yourself.
 Perhaps those obstacles include trauma of influence from people with who have had profound power and influence in your life.
 We can look at those obstacles and find realistic ways to work around or overcome them.

 To take the first step towards being the liberated self you want to be, fill in the contact form on the right side of this page or click the “contact me” button, briefly tell me about the challenges and barriers you face and any other help you might need.
-From there I will schedule a free fifteen minute phone consultation in which we can talk about your challenges and dreams and how I can help you achieve the change you need.

 I absolutely love working with people who march to a different drummer!
 While it is a tricky path to march along, the world needs more people willing to step outside the box to open new possibilities for all of us.